Chapter 24. Defining Your Own Fields

 Graphical indicators make it easy to see whether a project is on track, going better than expected, or headed for trouble.
 By customizing fields, you can tell Project to display icons instead of numbers or text.

 Outline code fields work like the WBS values that project managers know and love.
 You can set up outline codes to categorize tasks and resources.
 Each level of the outline can have its own rules for values and what those values represent.
-Outline codes ...
+Outline codes can be ...

 Get Microsoft Project 2010: The Missing Manual now with the O’Reilly learning platform.